 With Web3, instead of your data being collected and utilized for profit by centralized platforms, it lives on the blockchain, where it cannot be manipulated by others and is accessible only through a personalized crypto wallet that authorizes access via a unique, secure password.
 You use the wallet to interact with Web3 applications and communities, but your data stays put.
-While your activities are public on the blockchain, wallets don't reveal your true identity, which helps ensure that your transactions remain private.
+While your activities are public on the blockchain, wallet transactions are identified only by account number, which helps increase anonymity.